18F/api-program/_includes/index.md

+APIs are an efficient, flexible option for sharing your agency’s services and information with the public.
+Once an API program is in place, distributing more and more data to broader audiences is quick, simple, and secure.
+APIs provide a foundation upon which you and the public can build customizable tools, like an app, website, widget, or research project.
+[Learn more about the benefits and business cases for APIs.](https://pages.18f.gov/API-All-the-X/pages/benefits_of_apis/)

 ## Why Use This Program
 Even with guidance and support, an agency might still take years to launch an API program.
-This service offers a comprehensive solution with which an agency can leapfrog the beginning stages and launch a fully functioning API program.
+This service offers a comprehensive solution to help agencies quickly launch a fully functioning API program.

 ## What This Offers Your Agency
 * Production-ready APIs